 All News Events Jobs Volunteering

-about 1 yearFree Crafts For Kids Hosted by Lakeshore Learning
+over 1 yearFree Crafts For Kids Hosted by Lakeshore Learning

 Looking for something to do with your kids this weekend?
 Come on out to Lakeshore Learning Store and experience free crafts.
 That's right, this event will feature free crafts and hands-on activities.
 One of the highlighted crafts will be a Stone Age necklace.
 The best part is that no registration is required!
 Come on out with your kids and enjoy creating some beautiful crafts. ...
 Read more